-Lord, give me the grace of discerning Your holy will in my life.
+Lord of true fruitfulness, give me the grace of discerning Your holy will in my life.
 Help me, especially, to see the good fruit that comes as a result of following You always.
 As You bear good fruit in my life, dear Lord, help me to continue down that holy path toward an abundance of every good gift.
 Jesus, I trust in You.

 “Everyone who listens to these words of mine and acts on them will be like a wise man who built his house on rock.
 The rain fell, the floods came, and the winds blew and buffeted the house.
 But it did not collapse; it had been set solidly on rock.”
 Matthew 7:24-25